-The astronomical online growth in Africa can’t be ignored.
+The astronomical growth in online activity in Africa – and the potential for digital marketing – can’t be ignored.
 For all those interested in marketing in Africa, you need to know what’s happening on the continent.

 Digital media marketing in emerging markets, particularly Africa, is a challenge.
-The development of agencies and client management in digital marketing are not as clear-cut as in the Western world.
-Digital marketing is by no stretch mature in the region yet, and it lacks the stability of plans and processes.
+The development of agencies and client management in digital marketing are not as clear-cut on the continent as it is in the Western world.
+Digital marketing is by no means mature in the region yet and often lack consistent processes, clearly defined goals, consistent, clear messaging and a clearly defined – and understood – target audience.

-There are factors one needs to consider when undertaking marketing projects in the region, elements you might not even know exist, or consider in other areas of the world.
-Economies, socio-political intricacies, language, currency and even war all work against you if you are working in a digital marketing agency or even as a digital expert within a large corporate organization.
+There are factors one need to consider when undertaking marketing projects in the region, elements you might not even know exist or consider in other areas of the world.
+Economies, socio-political intricacies, language barriers, multiple currencies and regional conflicts will all count against you if you are working in a digital marketing agency or as a digital expert with a focus on Africa.

 However, successful marketing is one of the most challenging (and underestimated) aspects of businesses new and old.
 And the question is, how do you go about marketing in Africa?